xboudsady/maximo-queries/readme.md

     dbo.workorder.wonum AS 'WO Number',
     dbo.workorder.[description]
 AS 'WO Description',

+    -- 'Unique Bug' Category 'Bees', 'SilverFish', 'EarWig', 'Mosquitos' -- 'Traps' is it's own category | Intalled Traps, Removed Traps -- 'Ceiling' is Rodent
+    -- 'Racoon' is 'Animal Control' Type
+    -- 'Owl' is 'Animal Control'
+    -- 'Dog' is 'Animal Control'
+    -- 'Accounting' is 'Accounting Invoice'
+    -- 'Odor' is undder rodents
+    -- 'Interstitual, bio-hazard clean' - Special Projects

     CASE
         WHEN dbo.workorder.[description]
 LIKE '%ant%'
+            THEN 'Ants'
+        WHEN dbo.workorder.[description]
+LIKE '%an%'
             THEN 'Ants'
         WHEN dbo.workorder.[description]
 LIKE '%aunt%'
             THEN 'Ants'